kd2flz/cci-kiosk/README.md

     - This is perfect for a thin client.
 Certain websites (like the Citrix login gateway) could be setup as apps.
     - The OS is also very light.
 I set it up in a testing environment and it was running on average at 500-600 megs of RAM.
     - The issue with this OS is there is no obvious way to lock down the desktop.
 While you can easily disable keyboard shortcuts and customize the panel to include no application menu and only the desired launchers, the user can easily modify the panel or open the settings panel by right clicking.
-    - I will continue testing Peppermint, but luckily Ice SSB is available via a .deb file in other Debian based distributions from Launchpad https://launchpad.net/~peppermintos/+archive/ubuntu/p10-release/+files/ice_6.0.6_all.deb
+    - I will continue testing Peppermint, but luckily Ice SSB is available via a .deb file in other Debian based distributions from [Launchpad] (https://launchpad.net/~peppermintos/+archive/ubuntu/p10-release/+files/ice_6.0.6_all.deb)

 - Kubuntu
     - KDE Plasma is a great desktop environment, and offers a large amount of flexibility.
-In addition, it has built in kiosk configurations. https://techbase.kde.org/Projects/Plasma/Kiosk
+In addition, it has built in [kiosk configurations.] (https://techbase.kde.org/Projects/Plasma/Kiosk)
     - Positives: KDE is a sleek and light desktop environment.
 In addition, the support and assurance offered by Ubuntu is hard to match for an enterprise setting
-    - Negatives: The very customizability which makes KDE so flexible also poses some risks in this situation.
+    - Negatives: The very customization which makes KDE so flexible also poses some risks in this situation.
 For this particular application, I want to make sure there are no hidden settings the user can access.

 - Zorin OS Lite
     - Zorin OS is a world class operating system, and their relatively new Lite operating offers the polish of Zorin's flagship Ultimate Edition with a light-weight XFCE desktop.